turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 [Slides for this session](https://docs.google.com/presentation/d/1OZ8WCYsiTBBHEPVsFrEXM0VIJtZViLJr_Tui75zE1H8/edit?usp=sharing)

 ### Facilitator Instructions
 There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
 Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.
+Also, Robyn will join this session to discuss the slides on mock interviews and job shadow (slides #7-10).

+Prior to the session:
+* A Job Squad team member will send out Turing alumni portfolio invitations and post the mock interview schedule in cohort channels

 ### Session Structure

 Length: 60 mins

-**Facilitator #1:** Using slides #2-4, go through the following:
+**Facilitator #1:** Using slides #2-6, go through the following:

 * Opening: objectives, review M3 PD scope and sequence: 5 mins
 * Housekeeping: mock interviews, job shadow, Turing alumni portfolio: 15 mins